chouring/chouring/README.md

 In addition, my blog based on github will be used as a tool for experience sharing and knowledge summary.But, it is written by chinese.If you are a chinese reader, welcome to visit:octocat: https://www.cnblogs.com/robotkkk/.

 If you don't manage chinese,don't worry!
-Better code is recorded in GitHub in English. :star:
+Better content and most code is recorded in GitHub in English. :star:

 I'm very excited to get your follow and star! :star: